TheAssassin/mediaplayer-setup/Amlogic-based/X96 mini/README.md

 Booting has worked well so far.
 There's a UART port expected to be inside, but so far there was no need to open one of those devices up.

+## Teardown

+Due to severe thermal issues, the device was opened up to see what's going on.
+WIP in [Teardown](Teardown.md).

 ## Tested distros

 - CoreELEC (see [CoreELEC](CoreELEC.md) for more information)